-Note: There is some overlap between these damage categories.
-Residential damages includes injuries, fatalities and mental health.
-Source: The CIE
+Note: There is some overlap between these categories.
+Residential damages include injuries, fatalities, and mental health.
+Source: The CIE.

 Risk reduction - VHR in North Wagga Wagga

 Voluntary House Raising aims to reduce the damage to property in the flood plain area and reduce the risk to life of residents and potential rescuers.
 Residents would still have to evacuate as they do now.